Bainbridge is the base for this short walk near Askrigg. It is a summer’s walk, a straightforward stroll in the heart of Wensleydale.

 There are a number of Roman remains in the vicinity of Bainbridge including the staging fort at Virosidum just to the east of the village.
 It is not widely publicised and not easy to get to.
 However the landowner seems ok for people to have a quick look.
 It has been widely excavated and thought to have been built in roughly 90 AD and measures 100 metres in length.
+Nearby is the Cam Road which was originally built by the Roman’s and links the fort with other settlements further south.

 thanks for sending these walk e mails Jonathan. they are great and give some really good ideas for walks